Who this is for

 3. Categorize and assign

-4. Draft and check responses
+4. Draft and check the response

 Approve